zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 In this setup, Concrete ML outsources the computationally intensive parts of forward and backward passes for large models to one or more remote servers.
 The training client machine only handles the LoRA-adapter forward/backward passes, loss computation, and adapter weight updates.
 Since the LoRA adapters are small, this additional computation on the client side is minimal.
 For large LLMs, over 99% of the model's weights can remain outsourced.

-The main benefit of hybrid-model LORA training is outsourcing the computation of linear layers, which are typically large in LLMs.
+The main benefit of hybrid-model LoRA training is outsourcing the computation of linear layers, which are typically large in LLMs.
 These layers require substantial hardware for inference and gradient computation.
 By securely outsourcing this work, Concrete ML removes the memory bottleneck that previously limited such operations.

 ## Usage